ShantnuS/embrace-ai-hack/README.md

 3. Install Python Pip requirements:
 `pip install -r requirements.txt`

-4. Replace the API Key:
+4. Replace the API Key in `chatbot.py`:
 `<YOUR_API_KEY>` with the API key from the playground, e.g. `00000000-0000-0000-0000-000000000000`

 5. Run the script: